 Security protocols abound, your VPN service should provide you with a range of choices.
-Your VPN service should allow you use a UDP or TCP, and shouldn’t have a DNS leak.
+Your VPN service should allow you to use a UDP or TCP, and shouldn’t have a DNS leak.
 If all these sound too unclear for you, I’ll explain in a moment.

-Choosing service and exit Locations
+Choosing service and exit locations

 Your priority reason for using a VPN service determines what service and exit locations you’d choose.
 If your work is sensitive, requiring serious security, then consider having an exit and service location outside of your home country.
 I’ll explain in detail below.